Oakdale Adult Education Centre site

 • Why should Oakdale as a community lose vital community space and resources not to mention a historic and important building to many in the area?
 I believe we need to redesign the old school building as a hub, the heart of the community which could provide support for families in Oakdale.
 It could house a community fridge, family hubs where parents could get support, drop in centre/ social space for the elderly and vulnerable, space for tutoring for children outside of education, home schooling groups - the possibilities are endless.
 Oakdale is a strong community who have already suffered fe inequality caused by LTNs, there is a lot of strong feeling and objections to this proposal and loss of community space and resources, please don’t think we will be a push over as we will not.

-Emma103 asked almost 2 years ago
+Emma103 asked over 2 years ago

 Thank you for your comment